tnscorcoran/openshift-operators/README.md

 	1) Under Tags, check the 'v0.0.1' checkbox
 	2) Under Settings, make the repo public

 Now it's almost time to deploy the Gogs Operator.
 First examine the Custom Resource Definition that got created by the Operator SDK.
-These objects, once created, will be managed by the operator we just created.
+Instances of these objects, once created, will be managed by the operator we just created.

 ```
 cd $HOME/gogs-operator